What is the process?

 Can I have a gun permit and a medical marijuana certificate?

-possession of a medical marijuana certificate, there is within federal law.
+marijuana use.
+Although there is nothing in the state law prohibiting the possession of a medical marijuana certificate, there is within federal law.
 It has

-been seen that federal law is upheld despite a state’s legalization of medical
+been seen that federal law is upheld despite a state’s legalization of medical marijuana.

 Will I be on a list others can see?